Finance

 Wueh!
 Kenya is becoming something else for the unemployed.
 You wake up a hopeless soul from January to December.
 But do not give up.
-Stay hopeful.
+Be hopeful.

 How?

 Some fashion and beauty businesses need capital as low as KSh1,000.
-Such small businesses include selling new or second-hand clothes, African jewellery, and selling cosmetics, among other beauty products.
+Such small businesses include selling new or second-hand clothes, African jewelry, and selling cosmetics, among other beauty products.

 Therefore, if you can, start a small business as you wait for the job of your dreams.
 Maybe, your business will grow, and you will not need formal employment.
 Even better, you will employ a few people too.